anguyen0102/anguyen0102/README.md

 ## Future Aspirations

-I hope to finish my undergrad education at the University of Iowa, and am currently looking for an internship with the benefit of tuition assistance!
+I hope to finish my undergrad education at the University of Iowa, and am currently looking for internships!

 Coding is very interesting to me, so I am looking forward to what I do in the future once I finish all my classes!